USEPA/Public_Web_AppBuilder/widgets/BatchEditor/README.md

 * gas company wants to assign a set of meters in an area to be inspected by a particular work crew.
 * water company wants to assign a set of hydrants in an area to be serviced by a particular work crew.

-Important Note: These widgets are only tested with the Beta 1 release of or ArcGIS WebApp Builder.
-All the Widgets in this repo should be considered Beta (or possibly untested) until the final release of Web AppBuilder for ArcGIS.
+Important Note: These widgets are only tested with the Decemeber 2014 release of ArcGIS WebApp Builder Developers Editions.
 ## Sections

 * [Features](#features)